The original report of this survey was published in the Australian edition of Forum

 “A circumcised lover once informed me that women married to uncircumcised men have a higher rate of cervical cancer - so this fact always worries me about uncircumcised men.”
-[CIRCLIST Editor’s note: At the time the evidence for this was deemed rather dubious, but a causal link has now been found.]
+(Editor’s note: this is true - see our Medical Benefits page).

 "Is it different applying a condom to a circumcised or uncircumcised penis [for] safe sex?"

 Quite independently a male respondent offered the advice “Retract foreskin when putting on a condom”.
 Since you should always be erect before putting on a condom this goes without saying for most uncircumcised men, and there really is no difference otherwise.

 49% said that it made no difference when touching a penis whether it was circumcised or not, but 25% preferred to touch a circumcised cock.
 13% did not like touching 'roundheads' - “too sensitive”, said one - and preferred the natural penis.
 However, when it came to doing more than just touching, and actually bringing a man off by hand, the natural penis scored heavily.
 Of those who had experienced both sorts, 44% said that it was easier to masturbate a man with a foreskin.
 “Manual sex on an uncircumcised penis is much easier!!” - “much easier with uncircumcised” - “The only difference between uncirc. and circ. is that it is easier to give hand jobs to uncirc.”
 26% said there was no difference, and only 17% preferred to play with a roundhead.
 Given that most women would have had more experience with circumcised cocks, this amounts to a very strong vote for the natural penis.